mpi-astronomy/FAQ/publishing/how-to-cite-software.md

 ### What software should I cite?

-According to the FORCE11 recommendations (Smith et al., 2016): _"software should be cited on the same basis as any other research product such as a paper or book; that is, authors should cite the appropriate set of software products just as they cite the appropriate set of papers"_.
-If a claim relies on the analysis done with a particular software, then you should cite it.
+According to the FORCE11 recommendations (Smith et al., 2016): _"software should be cited on the same basis as any other research product such as a paper or book; that is, authors should cite the appropriate set of software products just as they cite the appropriate set of papers."_ If a claim relies on the analysis done with a particular software, then you should cite it.
 It is generally not necessary to cite commercial software.

-### Where in my paper should I put software citations?
+### Where in my paper should I place the software citations?

 Example 1: Include citations to software in the body of the paper, in the same way as you would a cite a relevant paper.
 For example: